-NIST-F1 was operated for a total of only 14.12 days during this 20 day report period so the dead time has an impact on the overall uncertainty.
+NIST-F1 was operated for a total of only 12.49 days during this 15 day report period so the dead time has an impact on the overall uncertainty.
 However, NIST has a well characterized ensemble of hydrogen masers so this impact can be quantified.
 The frequency stability and drift of the reference maser are well known.
-No drift correction was required because the frequency drift on this maser is very small, there was relative little dead time, and the run time was reasonably well centered.
-However, the dead time contributes an additional type A uncertainty of $0.19x10^{-15}$.
+No drift correction was required because the frequency drift on this maser is very small and there was relative little dead time.
+However, the dead time contributes an additional type A uncertainty of 0.18×10^{-15} .
 See references 10 - 13.
 A new procedure was used to handle distributed dead time [13].
 This results in an improved estimate of the dead time uncertainty.